MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/index.md

 C#/WinRT currently provides support for consuming WinRT types, and the current preview enables you to [create](#create-an-interop-assembly) and [reference](#reference-an-interop-assembly) WinRT interop assemblies.
 Future releases of C#/WinRT will add support for authoring WinRT types in C#.

+For additional information about C#/WinRT, see the [C#/WinRT GitHub repo](https://aka.ms/cswinrt/repo).

 ## Motivation for C#/WinRT

 [.NET Core](/dotnet/core/) is the focus for the .NET platform, and .NET 5 is the next major release.
 It is an open-source, cross-platform runtime that can be used to build device, cloud, and IoT applications.